kardoj/eon/README.md

 ### Usage
 `eon init` creates a new eon directory in the current directory.
 Eon will create a directory called `eondata` which will contain all its files.

-`eon addproject "eon"` - adds a new project identificator eon that can be used for entries.
+`eon addproject <project_name|"multi word project name">` - adds a new project identificator that can be used for entries.
 Every entry must have a reference to a project.
 A default project named "General" is created automatically on `eon init`.
 It is also set as an active project.

-`eon set -d/--date 2017-12-12 -p/--project <project_id>` - sets the date and project so that they are not be required on every new entry.
+`eon set -d/--date <YYYY-M(M)-D(D)|D(D).M(M).YYYY> -p/--project <project_id>` - sets the date and project so that they are not required on every new entry.

 `eon projects` - lists all available projects and shows the currently active one.